Airdate: October 30, 2011

 - Shadow Discretion Shot: Quagmire, Joe, and Peter witness Jeff beating Brenda in silhouette.

 - Shoo Out the Clowns: Jeff knocks out Peter and Joe before the episode's climax, and Brian and Stewie have no real role in this episode (Brian was in the hospital scene and Stewie was in the opening).
-Outside of the cutaway gags, the Gwyneth Paltrow/yellow lab Take That, and Lois trying to stop Peter from cracking jokes at Brenda's intervention, this episode barely has any laughs.
+Outside of the cutaway gags, the Gwyneth Paltrow/yellow lab Take That!, and Lois trying to stop Peter from cracking jokes at Brenda's intervention, this episode barely has any laughs.
 The only jokes that consistently correlate with the plot (involving Brenda and Jeff) are often hard to enjoy due to being juxtaposed with Jeff's horribly abusive treatment of her, such as claiming "If today wasn't your birthday..." while beating her, or freaking out because she changed the channel or criticized him in front of Quagmire's cat.

 - At police officers in general when Joe states the policy.

 Lois: Peter, that's Gwyneth Paltrow.
 She's fine.

-- Tempting Fate: Joe says that his words are final about refusing to arrest Jeff.
-Cue a loud slap and hear Jeff yelling at Brenda for changing the channel.
+- Tempting Fate: Joe says that his words are final about refusing to arrest Jeff... until they hear loud slap and hear Jeff yelling at Brenda for changing the channel.

 - Wife-Basher Basher: Glenn Quagmire resorts to killing Jeff, and Joe, a police officer, allows this after seeing Jeff's actions for himself.